weixian-zhang/Project-Elenktis/README.md

 ## Prerequisites

-* Service Principal - this is shared across all controller manager services and Flex Volume
+* Service Principal - this is shared across all controller manager services and Flex Volume.
+Service Principal for Elenktis is recommended to grant access at management group in order to gain assert all subscriptions under the management group.